The Health Effects of EMF, ELF and Magnetic Fields from Power Lines and Electricity

 • Rearrange living spaces.
 Place beds, play areas, and home offices in rooms farther from the side of the home facing the power line, if possible.

 If measurements show persistently high levels, contact your local utility or an EMF specialist for further testing and mitigation advice.
 Most utility companies will come out for free to measure levels.
-Even small adjustments—such as relocating sleeping or sitting areas—can meaningfully reduce long-term exposure depending on the source.
+Even small adjustments—such as relocating sleeping or sitting areas—can meaningfully reduce long-term exposure depending on the source of the EMF.
+However, proper measurements are the only way to know the exposure.

 Scientific Research Studies

-Click on these drop-down links to access scientific reports and comprehensive scientific research studies on ELF and magnetic fields.
+Click on these drop-down links to access scientific reports and comprehensive scientific research studies on health effects of ELF and magnetic fields.